Eva Under Fire

 Eva Under Fire is an American rock band from Detroit, Michigan.
-The band consists of lead vocalist Eva Marie, guitarists Rob Lyberg and Chris Slapnik, bassist Ed Gawlik, and drummer Corey Newsom.
+The band consists of lead vocalist Eva Marie, guitarists Rob Lyberg and Chris Slapnik, bassist Ed Gawlik, and drummer Dave Miller II.

 The band has been named as one of the "Artists To Watch" in 2023 by Pandora Radio.

-Their song "Blow" was ranked #11 on Mainstream Rock Airplay and #33 on Rock & Alternative Airplay.
-The Album Love, Drugs & Misery came in at #99 on Top Current Album Sales.
+Their song "Blow" was ranked No. 11 on Mainstream Rock Airplay and No. 33 on Rock & Alternative Airplay.
+Their album Love, Drugs & Misery came in at No. 99 on Top Current Album Sales.